How Is Alcohol Removed From Drinks? The Methods Explained

 What Happens After Removal?

 Premium producers address this through careful processing that captures and returns original aromatics.
-They select base wines or beers specifically suited to dealcoholisation.
+They select base wines, beers or ciders specifically suited to dealcoholisation.
 They accept that some character loss is inevitable and work to minimise it.

 But cheaper products take shortcuts.
 Common additions after dealcoholisation include: